Accuser testifies in Mario Batali sexual misconduct trial

 “She’s not being truthful,” Fuller said.
 “This is being fabricated for money and for fun.”

-During cross examination, he produced financial statements showing the woman ate at Eataly, the Italian marketplace Batali once owned, weeks after the encounter and continued to patronize the Boston bar where the alleged assault took place.
+During cross examination, he produced financial statements showing the woman ate at Eataly, the Italian marketplace Batali once had an ownership stake in, weeks after the encounter and continued to patronize the Boston bar where the alleged assault took place.

 “You go to the restaurant of the guy who you claimed brutally assaulted you?” he said.
 “That doesn’t make sense.”